 But that doesn't stop anti-maskers from trying to justify it through the gospel.
 Agency, our inherent ability to make our own choices, is so important and sacred that God won't take it away from us despite the incalculable suffering we cause with it.
 So they start with the false premise that liberty is the same thing as agency and reach the false conclusion that it trumps all other virtues all the time.
 (For some reason they idolize Captain Moroni, a Book of Mormon character who imprisoned people without trial and put them to death if they refused to support his army, but that's neither here nor there.)
 Thousands of preventable deaths and the collapse of our healthcare system do not, in their view, negate their God-given right to not wear masks.
 Of course, they also frequently point out that most deaths don't count because people over sixty or with pre-existing conditions aren't really people.
 That's if they believe the virus is real or dangerous at all.

 Also, this happened the other day, well after the Area Presidency's email, with so-called Latter-day Saints obviously constituting the overwhelming majority of anti-maskers involved.
 It made national news.
 If it doesn't disgust you, get bent.

-This particular incident really triggers me because some of the people I love most in the world, people I would do anything for, are teachers, and the thought of them being willfully and deliberately placed in avoidable danger by these mindless wastes of self-absorbed skin who could make the world an objectively better place by holding their breath for ten minutes makes my blood boil very much.
-I disagree with one point though - Utah is clearly not better than this.

-Ahem.
-Where was I?

-TEXT AT SECOND VISIT | But that doesn't stop anti-maskers from trying to justify it through the gospel.
-Agency, our inherent ability to make our own choices, is so important and sacred that God won't take it away from us despite the incalculable suffering we cause with it.
-So they start with the false premise that liberty is the same thing as agency and reach the false conclusion that it trumps all other virtues all the time.
-(For some reason they idolize Captain Moroni, a Book of Mormon character who imprisoned people without trial and put them to death if they refused to support his army, but that's neither here nor there.)
-Thousands of preventable deaths and the collapse of our healthcare system do not, in their view, negate their God-given right to not wear masks.
-Of course, they also frequently point out that most deaths don't count because people over sixty or with pre-existing conditions aren't really people.
-That's if they believe the virus is real or dangerous at all.

-Also, this happened the other day, well after the Area Presidency's email, with so-called Latter-day Saints obviously constituting the overwhelming majority of anti-maskers involved.
-It made national news.
-If it doesn't disgust you, get bent.

 This particular incident really triggers me because some of the people I love most in the world, people I would do anything for, are teachers, and the thought of them being willfully and deliberately placed in avoidable danger by these mindless monsters who hold them in contempt makes my blood boil very much.
 I disagree with one point though - Utah is clearly not better than this.

 Ahem.
 Where was I?